How to Build a Listing Pipeline That Actually works in 2026

 Another reason silver behaves the way it does has to do with how it’s priced.

 Most silver price discovery occurs in futures and derivatives markets, where “paper” claims on silver trade in volumes far exceeding the amount of physical metal that changes hands (some estimates suggesting ratios exceeding 100:1 or even 300:1).
-This structure is standard in modern commodities markets, and I believe it may be a lever to moderate pricing.
-The paper instruments can expand and contract on a dime, and flow in to meet sudden ebbs and flows that happen.
+This structure is standard in modern commodities markets, and my suspicion is that it may be getting used as a lever to moderate pricing.
+There are many instances of big banks manipulating markets, and it’s not a stretch to see these bankers use every tool at their disposal (see how much JP Morgan was fined here at Reuters: https://www.reuters.com/world/asia-pacific/jpmorgan-pay-920-mln-manipulating-precious-metals-treasury-market-2020-09-30/) The paper instruments can expand and contract on a dime, and flow in to meet sudden ebbs and flows that happen.

 In some ways, the paper silver market functions like financial leverage; it enables liquidity and efficient price discovery, but when fundamentals shift sharply, the same structure that provided stability can amplify moves in both directions.
 Price moves become sharper, and markets adjust faster than many participants expect, that’s where the leverage analogy becomes most visible.